Rural Homes

 Natural Hydraulic Lime (NHL) contains natural clay impurities allowing it to set in the presence of water plus carbonation.
 Three strength grades exist: NHL 2 is weakest, suitable for soft stone and cob.
 NHL 3.5 is general purpose and most commonly used.
 NHL 5 is strongest, for exposed locations, below DPC, and chimneys.

-The fundamental principle is that mortar must always be weaker and more porous than the masonry it beds.
+The basic principle is that mortar must always be weaker and more porous than the masonry it beds.
 SPAB’s guidance on lime renders versus cement explains why this matters for building longevity.

 Breathable Paints and Finishes